-Since the early 1990's local jurisdictions have been required to prepare, adopt, and provide the State an HHW element which details a program dedicated to the collection, recycling, treatment and disposal of residential HHW.
-Los Angeles County's program, which is operated on a countywide basis, hosts over 60 annual HHW mobile collection events throughout the County and runs nine permanent collection centers.
+The California Integrated Waste Management Act of 1989 (AB 939), as amended, requires cities and counties to prepare, adopt, and implement an HHW Element which details a program dedicated to the collection, recycling, treatment and disposal of residential HHW.
+Los Angeles County's Program which is operated on a Countywide basis hosts over sixty annual HHW mobile collection events throughout the County and runs nine permanent collection centers.
 The program includes a vigorous outreach component and provides elderly and disabled residents an opportunity to have their HHW picked up from their residence.
-In 2009, the program piloted a used-oil curbside program, and despite numerous educational campaigns, only one resident utilized the service over three years.
-The program was recently evaluated and it was confirmed that a mixed-model which included mobile and permanent collection centers as well as door-to-door service for the elderly and disabled is most convenient and cost-effective.
+In 2009, the Program piloted a used-oil curbside program, and despite numerous educational campaigns, only one resident utilized the service over three years.
+The Program was recently evaluated and it was confirmed that a mixed-model which included mobile and permanent collection centers as well as door-to-door service for the elderly and disabled is most convenient and cost-effective.